dobbelina/Playground/README.md

 Created in Autohotkey

 _Update 2020-12-12 **v1.4**_
- - _Added parsing of rtmp links to ffmpeg._
+ - _Added parsing of rtmp links to ffmpeg_
+ - _ffmpeg command editable in ffmpeg.ini_

 If you have installed it before, simply overwrite the old exe with the new one.